-- Viewing from a safe distance - Not flying drones near the nesting tree or birds. - Avoiding fishing under any of the pine trees near the nesting tree.
-The Osprey will perch dive for your catch and may become tangled in lines. - Taking home any rubbish from the beach, and disposing of any fishing gear including ropes, tackle and line responsibly.
+- nesting tree.
+The Osprey will perch dive for your catch - disposing of any fishing gear including ropes, tackle and line responsibly.

 COMMUNITY NOTICES

 Notice of a Special General Meeting of Augusta FM Radio Inc. "Proposed Changes to the Constitution and Rules of Association"